WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 	-h/--help	will print the program's help dialogue

-	-v/--version	will print the program version and copywright info
+	-v/--version	will print the program version and copyright info

 	--printNameList	will print the contents of 02_nameList.txt which contains the list of genome builds and associated